LLxprt Privacy-First Telemetry

 Settings File Configuration

-Add telemetry configuration to your ~/.llxprt/settings.json or workspace .llxprt/settings.json:
+Add telemetry configuration to your user settings.json (in LLxprt's config directory) or workspace .llxprt/settings.json:

 {